Create a function in the Azure portal that runs on a schedule

-Expand your function and click Integrate.
-This is where you define input and output bindings for your function and also set the schedule.
+In your function, select Integration.
+Here, you define the input and output bindings for your function and also set the schedule.

-You now have a function that runs once every hour.
+You now have a function that runs once every hour, on the hour.

 Clean up resources

-Other quick starts in this collection build upon this quick start.
-If you plan to work with subsequent quick starts, tutorials, or with any of the services you have created in this quick start, do not clean up the resources.
+Other quickstarts in this collection build upon this quickstart.
+If you plan to work with subsequent quickstarts, tutorials, or with any of the services you've created in this quickstart, don't clean up the resources.

-Resources in Azure refers to function apps, functions, storage accounts, and so forth.
-They are grouped into resource groups, and you can delete everything in a group by deleting the group.
+Resources in Azure refer to function apps, functions, storage accounts, and so forth.
+They're grouped into resource groups, and you can delete everything in a group by deleting the group.

-You created resources to complete these quickstarts.
-You may be billed for these resources, depending on your account status and service pricing.
+You've created resources to complete these quickstarts.
+You might be billed for these resources, depending on your account status and service pricing.
 If you don't need the resources anymore, here's how to delete them:

 In the Azure portal, go to the Resource group page.

-To get to that page from the dashboard, select Resource groups, and then select the resource group that you used for this quickstart.
+To get to that page from the dashboard, select Resource groups, and then select the resource group that you used for this article.

-In the Resource group page, review the list of included resources, and verify that they are the ones you want to delete.
+In the Resource group page, review the list of included resources, and verify that they're the ones you want to delete.

-Now that you have created your first function, let's add an output binding to the function that writes a message to a Storage queue.
+Now that you've created your first function, let's add an output binding to the function that writes a message to a Storage queue.